+Nominated for Junior Barrister of the Year in the Bar Pro Bono Units Awards 2018.
 Appointed in June 2015 to the Attorney General's Panel of Counsel (B Panel).
-Appointed in February 2015 to the Equality and Human Rights Commission Panel of Counsel (B Panel).
-"Fantastic senior junior with a meticulous approach.
-He is extremely supportive and willing to roll his sleeves up."
-Chambers and Partners 2017
+'Fantastic senior junior with a meticulous approach.
+He is extremely supportive and willing to roll his sleeves up.'
+Chambers and Partners

 He recently represented the successful Respondent in a widely-publicised case brought by a former Non-Executive Director of an NHS Trust, who alleged that the termination of his appointment was an act of religious discrimination because of his opposition to same-sex adoption (Page v NHS Trust Development Authority).

 Other respondent clients have included schools, universities, national retailers, investment and high street banks, local and police authorities, major transport companies, large and small charities, small businesses and a national political party.
 He has considerable experience in defending multi-day discrimination and whistleblowing claims.
 He has twice secured the maximum costs award available in Tribunal for his clients at the end of long-running litigation.
 He has a particular interest in TUPE and has been instructed in high-value transfer cases across a range of sectors.

 In 2015 he was appointed to the Attorney General's panel of counsel (B Panel) and has since been instructed by a number of public bodies, including the Department for Education, the Home Office, Public Health England, the Crown Prosecution Service and the OISC.